shenlab-sinai/ngsplot/README.md

    The plot above shows that the sample with lower RIN number is significantly biased in short read coverage towards the 3’ end.

-# COMMERCIAL USE
+# TERMS OF USE
-ngs.plot uses GNU GPLv2 and is free for use by academic users.
-If you want to use it in commercial settings, please contact Lisa Placanica at: lisa.placanica@mssm.edu.
+All data is free to use for non-commercial purposes.
+For commercial use please contact [MSIP](https://www.ip.mountsinai.org/).

 # HOW TO CITE
 **Shen, L.*, Shao, N., Liu, X. and Nestler, E. (2014) ngs.plot: Quick mining and visualization of next-generation sequencing data by integrating genomic databases, BMC Genomics, 15, 284.**